quez601/Picketts-House-Advice/README.md

 # Picketts-House-Advice
-This is my Landing page i created hope you all enjoy what i created Using the best of my skills. please give it a star and dowload thank you in advance.
+This is my Landing page i created hope you all enjoy what i created Using the best of my skills. please give it a star and dowload and leave feedback thank you.